 Yuri Tokikago also lives in an awesome loft located in a VERY high-class condo, which amazes Shouma when he and Ringo drop by.
 Her boyfriend Tabuki moves in there when they get engaged... and then the Attempted Rape of Tabuki by Ringo happens.
 And several episodes later, when Tabuki gets Put on a Bus, Yuri is living there alone again.

 Killua Zaoldyeck lived on a massive estate with his family, a bunch of world-class Assassins before he ran away to become a Hunter.

-	In InuYasha, Sesshoumaru's mother (an insanely powerful and hot youkai queen) possesses a huge, sprawling traditional Japanese palace.
+Sesshoumaru's mother is a very powerful, high-ranking lady who dwells in an appropriately huge, sprawling traditional palace.
 Location?
 Floating amongst the clouds.
 It takes even someone with Sesshoumaru's insanely good nose a good few days of active searching to actually find it and even then his mother has to come to meet him before he can locate it.
 His mother must be an absolute bitch to get in touch with at short notice.

 Also, for a middle-class girl Nanako lives with his parents in a pretty large house.
 Likely to contrast with her "Oniisama" Takehiko's rather simple bachelor apartment and Rei's flat with a Room Full of Crazy.

 Mariko and her mom Hisako live in a really nice home too.
 After the Shinobus's divorce, they move out into a cozy but small flat.

 In Eden No Hana, when Tokio Wakatsuki moves back to Japan to find sister Midori and rebuild his life in his home country (after almost one and a half decades in the USA), he invokes the trope via intending to purchase a really big house for the two of them.
 And yup, the one in which he and Midori live is pretty big and cozy per Japanese standards.